klassik86/tree-searcher-task/README.md

 #### 4.3 Comparison of CA and STA.
 I implemented a benchmark/statistics test and compared two algorithms.
-You can find it here com.holidu.interview.assignment.service.TreeDataSearchServicePerfomanceBenchmark in the benchmark directory.
+You can find it here com.company.interview.assignment.service.TreeDataSearchServicePerfomanceBenchmark in the benchmark directory.

 ##### 4.3.1 Given data.